 In many places, taxi’s are exempt from car seat laws.
 However, this does not mean that it is a safe choice for your child.
 It is best to do whatever you can to ensure your child is in an age and weight appropriate seat.

-On the other hand, a country you are traveling to may have even tighter laws and restrictions than you are used to.
+On the other hand, a country you are travelling to may have even tighter laws and restrictions than you are used to.
 For this reason, you will want to check what the laws are wherever you are visiting.
 This will help you avoid any unnecessary difficulties or fines from placing your child in an unsafe seat.

 Take Your Time